mmistakes/jekyll-theme-hpstr/_posts/2017-1-06-New-Year-Resolution.md

 ---
 layout: post
 title: To do for 2017
-description: A short note of the beginning of this blog
+description: Some things to keep me occupied this year.
-tags:
+tags: ['Postgres' , 'Colesk', 'Resolution']
-  - sample post
 published: true
 ---